-The truth is, as a simple writer I am but a tiny cog in the movie making machine and if I did know how they happened, I would have bottled it, patented it, franchised the shit out of it and be long gone by now.
+The truth is, as a simple writer I am but a tiny cog in the movie making machine and if I did genuinely know how these things happen, I’d have bottled it, patented it, franchised the shit out of it and be long gone by now.

 What I do know however, is how mine happen although to be fair, my experience is hardly standard.
-After all, my first feature came about as a result of a conversation on a dodgy internet forum and my next one (that will be #4) is the product of a simple one line pitch thrown in at the end of a meeting about another film.
-A film which remains as yet, unmade.
+My first, the now infamous Green Street, came about as a result of a conversation on an internet forum whilst my next one (that will be #4) is the product of an idea my co-writer first had decades ago but could never make work until he had the quite brilliant idea of asking me to help him.

 That said, there are plenty of ways to heighten your chances of escaping the anonymity of the slush pile although in truth, none will ever guarantee success.

-And that’s what all of the above is designed to do; get your work in the hands of someone who will hopefully read your script.
-That’s when it’s all turns back around and you really do influence what happens next.
+And that’s what all about; placing your work in the hands of someone who will hopefully read your script because that’s when it all turns back around and becomes all about you.
+Or rather, what you’ve produced.

-Because aside from your screenplay looking professional, the single most important thing to do with a script is the one thing you have the most control over.
-It’s the story.
+That brings me back to one fundamental element of your script and it’s the thing you have the most control over, the story.
 Because whilst a great story will sell a crap script, a crap story won’t sell a great script.

-So nail your story from day one and if you do the work and get it right, it’ll happen.
+So nail your story from day one and if you do the work and get it right, it’ll increase your chances markedly.

-For reasons which will become obvious in the fullness of time, details of this project are being kept a closely guarded secret for the time being but rest assured, I will pass them on as soon as I’m allowed.
+On which note, for reasons which will become obvious in the fullness of time, details of my next project are being kept a closely guarded secret but rest assured, I will pass them on as soon as I’m allowed.

 What I can tell you is that it’s going to be a cracker and is certain to shock a few people.
-More than a few hopefully.
+Well, hopefully more than a few.

 And that’s all you’re getting for now.